ryanrolds/git_workshop/slides.md

 # Submit Pull Request and Pull

 Visit your fork on GitHub and create a PR.
-After your PR is merged, checkout `master` and pull the upstream changes:
+After your PR is merged, checkout `master` and merge the upstream changes:

 ``` bash
 $ git checkout master